NexulAcademy/AngularInDepth-starter/README.md

     ..\SimpleCrm.Web.Api> dotnet ef database update -p ../SimpleCrm.SqlDbServices/SimpleCrm.SqlDbServices.csproj -c CrmIdentityDbContext

 If the commands say dotnet does not exist, then you are missing some command line tools.
-The fix can be foind here:
+The fix can be found here:

 https://learn.microsoft.com/en-us/ef/core/cli/dotnet